|8:30am – 9:00am

 2017 NMTC Coalition Annual Conference

 The 2017 NMTC Coalition Annual Conference will be held on December 13th and 14th in Washington, D.C. at the Hotel Monaco, located at 700 F Street Northwest.
 The day will begin with an opening plenary breakfast on December 13th, starting at 9 a.m. and close on December 14th at 12 p.m.
 The agenda will include keynotes from federal and congressional leaders, a Capitol Hill day, a networking reception, and panels featuring NMTC legal experts and investors.
 The event will also include discussions on recent NMTC reports and legislative movement on Capitol Hill, NMTC and the law, as well as a round table with leading NMTC investors, and a panel Treasury staff.
-A detailed agenda and other conference materials will be posted here soon.
-Please stay tuned for updates.
+See the agenda outline below for more details and stay tuned for updates of speakers.

 2017 NMTC Coalition June Policy Conference

 On Wednesday, June 7th, the New Markets Tax Credit (NMTC) Coalition held its New Markets Tax Credit Annual Policy Conference.
 The event featured the release of the new 2017 NMTC Progress Report—the thirteenth edition of the report.
 The Coalition’s Board President Robert Davenport, a longtime NMTC practitioner and president of the National Development Council, emceed the event.
 A summary and round-up of social media and news mentions can be viewed on storify.